Quantifying ACL Testing

 Prone Lachman Test

 Performing ACL testing in the prone position can allow gravity to be of assistance in anterior translation and stabilizing the thigh it not a challenging.
+For those of us with smaller hands and less than desirable upper body strength, this technique can offer an excellent alternate to the classic Lachman.
 Once in prone with the knee off the edge of the plinth and the lower leg supported, there are three different ways to apply the anterior translation: one-hand, two-hand, and forearm.

 This position affords several advantages.
 As stated, gravity can assist with the motion.
 There are no issues with hand versus leg size.
 The likelihood of a false positive is decreased due to the elimination of tibial sag with a PCL injury.
 However, there is still no way to quantify millimeters of motion.
 By donning the yellow attachment on the Mobil–Aider, one can capitalize on all the advantages of the prone position and also quantify the magnitude of translation.